AlessioVeronico/orders-manager/README.md

    - Open pgAdmin and create a new database called `laravel`.

 3. **Frontend Setup**:
-   - Navigate to the vue directory:
+   - Navigate to the frontend directory:
      ```bash
-     cd vue
+     cd frontend
      ```
    - Install dependencies:
      ```bash